Harshinee31/Skill-Swap-platform/README.md

 ## 📂 Project Structure
 skill-swap-platform/
-├── index.html # Main public profile list
+├── index.html # Homepage showing skill profiles
-├── login.html # Login page
+├── login.html # Login page for users
-├── register.html # Register new user
+├── register.html # Registration page for new users
-├── profile.html # User's editable profile
+├── profile.html # Page to view selected user's profile
-├── user-profile.html # Read-only public profile
+├── user-profile.html # Page to view & edit your own profile
-├── swap-request.html # Skill swap request form
+├── swap-request.html # Form to request a skill swap
-├── swaps.html # Swap requests dashboard
+├── swaps.html # Dashboard to view all swap requests
-├── style.css # All styling in one file
+├── style.css # All styling (colors, layout, design)
-├── script.js # Main profile rendering logic
+├── script.js # JavaScript for profile rendering, filters, requests
-├── image.png # Default profile image
+├── image.png # Default profile picture (can be replaced)
-└── README.md # You're here!
+└── README.md # Project documentation

 ## How to run
 1.  **Download or Clone** this repo: